 The Library seeks to encourage the child's acquisition of the ability to read and then to encourage the child's enjoyment of reading and literature and use of the Library as a lifelong activity.
 Library staff are present to help children discover information or to give guidance in selecting recreational reading materials.
 Library staff do not make children's selections for them but stand ready to assist children and parents in their quest for specific materials.
 When staff select materials for children, they will take into account the needs and interests of children, parents, teachers, and group leaders.

 Materials for the children's collection are selected to meet the needs and interests of children between the ages of one and twelve.
 Some materials added to the collection may be intended for use by parents or adults who work with children.

 The Library is committed to assisting children in their educational endeavors, whether related to their formal school assignments or to their individual quests for information.
 Children's materials are not primarily selected or purchased in quantity with support for the local school's curriculum in mind since this is the responsibility of the school libraries.
 When possible, curriculum needs will be taken into account when selection decisions are made, but much non-fiction in the children's collection is selected with the intention of being of a supplemental and independent study nature.
 These materials are meant for use by children wishing to explore various fields of knowledge including, but not limited to, those prescribed in their school instruction.

 The Library will purchase children's books that are awarded the Caldecott and Newbery medal each year.
 The Caldecott Medal is awarded to the illustrator of the best picture books (fiction or non-fiction) published for children each year.
 The Newbery Medal is awarded annually to the author of the most distinguished contribution to American literature published for children.

-Section III - Collection Management Issues
+Collection Management Issues